Roman Republic: Conquest of Greece

 In 179, Philip died.
 His talented and ambitious son, Perseus, took the throne and showed a renewed interest in conquering Greece.
-With her Greek allies facing a major new threat, Rome declared war on Macedonia again, starting the Third Macedonian War.
-Perseus initially had some success against the Romans.
-However, Rome responded by sending a stronger army.
-This second consular army decisively defeated the Macedonians at the Battle of Pydna in 168 and the Macedonians capitulated, ending the war.
+With its Greek allies facing a major new threat, Rome declared war on Macedonia again, starting the Third Macedonian War.
+Perseus initially had some success against the Romans, but Rome responded by sending a stronger army which decisively defeated the Macedonians at the Battle of Pydna in 168.
+The Macedonians capitulated, ending the war.

 Convinced now that the Greeks (and therefore the rest of the region) would not have peace if left alone, Rome decided to establish its first permanent foothold in the Greek world, and divided Macedonia into four client republics.
-Yet, Macedonian agitation continued.
-The Fourth Macedonian War, 150 to 148 BC, was fought against a Macedonian pretender to the throne who was again destabilizing Greece by trying to re-establish the old kingdom.
+Yet Macedonian agitation continued.
+The Fourth Macedonian War, 150 to 148 BC, was fought against a Macedonian pretender to the throne who was again destabilising Greece by trying to reestablish the old kingdom.
 The Romans swiftly defeated the Macedonians at the second battle of Pydna.

-The Achaean League, seeing the direction of Roman policy trending towards direct administration, met at Corinth and declared war "nominally against Sparta but in reality against Rome".
-They were swiftly defeated: in 146, the same year as the destruction of Carthage, Corinth was besieged and destroyed, which forced the league's surrender.
-After nearly a century of constant crisis management in Greece, which always led back to internal instability and war when she withdrew, Rome decided to divide Macedonia into two new directly-administered Roman provinces, Achaea and Macedonia.
+The Achaean League, seeing the direction of Roman policy trending towards direct administration, met at Corinth and declared war "nominally against Sparta but in reality, against Rome".
+It was swiftly defeated: in 146, the same year as the destruction of Carthage, Corinth was besieged and destroyed, forcing the league's surrender.
+Rome decided to divide the Greek territories into two new, directly administered Roman provinces, Achaea and Macedonia.

 Third Punic War

-Carthage never recovered militarily after the Second Punic War, but quickly did so economically and the Third Punic War that followed was in reality a simple punitive mission after the neighbouring Numidians allied to Rome robbed and attacked Carthaginian merchants.
-Treaties had forbidden any war with Roman allies; viewing defence against banditry as "war action", Rome decided to annihilate the city of Carthage.
+For Carthage, the Third Punic War was a simple punitive mission after the neighbouring Numidians allied to Rome robbed and attacked Carthaginian merchants.
+Treaties had forbidden any war with Roman allies; viewing defence against banditry as "war action", Rome decided to annihilate Carthage.
 Carthage was almost defenceless, and submitted when besieged.
-However, the Romans demanded complete surrender and removal of the city into the desert hinterland far from any coastal or harbour region; the Carthaginians refused.
-The city was besieged, stormed, and completely destroyed.

-Ultimately, all of Carthage's North African and Iberian territories were acquired by Rome.
-Punic Carthage was gone, but the other Punic cities in the western Mediterranean flourished under Roman rule.
-Carthage would eventually be rebuilt by the Romans one hundred years later as a Roman colony by order of Julius Cæsar.
-It flourished, becoming one of the largest cities in the Roman Empire, and the largest and most important one in Africa.
+But the Romans demanded complete surrender and removal of the city into the desert hinterland, far from any coastal or harbour region; the Carthaginians refused.
+The city was besieged and completely destroyed.
+Rome acquired all of Carthage's North African and Iberian territories.
+The Romans rebuilt Carthage 100 years later as a Roman colony, by order of Julius Caesar.
+It flourished, becoming one of the most important cities in the Roman Empire.